 After trying out the NuPasta Konjac Spaghetti, I wandered through the internet trying to find out more about Konjac pasta.
 I found out there were several manufacturers of it, and it is available to order online.
 Given what followed it seems that this might be the best, and cheapest way to procure the noodles.

 Now, the neighbourhood that I live in is on the lower end of the household income scale in Winnipeg.
 Our local Safeway tends to reflect this.
 If you were to think of the various supermarkets where you might find a product such as Konjac pasta, the Sargent Avenue Safeway wouldn’t be high on that list.
-To illustrate, as of the beginning of the month of April, the store has permanently closed one set of doors, to funnel customers out of the store through a single entrance in an attempt to cut down on a serious shoplifting problem.
+To illustrate, as of the beginning of the month of April, the store has permanently closed one set of doors.
+This is to funnel customers into the store through a single entrance in an attempt to reduce a serious shoplifting problem.

 So, Friday evening I head down to Osborne Village.
 The Safeway there is much larger, and Osborne Village is much more likely to offer foods that are newer to the North American diet.
 Well, to my surprise, they not only didn’t have any other varieties, they didn’t even have the NuPasta brand that was on sale at the Sargent location.